Table of Contents

 • Testing limitations: Identify controls that might hinder testing or require special considerations.

-• Communication channels: Define how the tester and your team communicate throughout the process.
+• Communication channels: Define how the pentesting team and your team communicate throughout the process.

 • Potential concerns: Raise any specific issues or questions for the tester.